Core Cities Group: Other issues

 An interest of the group is the High Speed 2 project to interlink the larger British cities faster.
 Believing it will bring an economic advantage to the core cities.
 In 2019, Judith Blake, chair of the Core Cities Group and leader of Leeds City Council wrote "HS2 is more than just a railway line, it will unlock future jobs, training and regeneration opportunities that will benefit many of our 20 million citizens.
 Core Cities UK believes HS2 is a game-changer for the Midlands and the north".

 The Core Cities Group has attempted to establish a dialogue with the European Union and the British government in the negotiations to leave the European Union, following the 2016 EU referendum.
 The combined electorate of the ten core cities saw 56% vote for remain.
 It was noted by Cardiff council leader Huw Thomas that EU investment out-weight the British Government's city deals.
 Because of this, the group has lobbied the government to maintain EU regeneration schemes in negotiations The group has also met chief European negotiator Michel Barnier.
 In 2019, the leaders of the cities in the group sent a letter to Prime Minister May asking her to avoid a no-deal Brexit.
 The Core Cities Group cities were beneficiaries of the UK Shared Prosperity Fund (UKSPF), an investment program designed to maintain town and city investment after Brexit.
 The group criticised the government for the amount and asked that the fund be doubled to £4 billion to lead to its work reaching £28bn by 2026.

 During the COVID-19 pandemic in the United Kingdom the Core Cities Group advocated City Recovery Deals and a Cities Recovery Fund to facilitate good finances for cities following the pandemic and its subsequent lockdown.
-In May 2020, the CCG reported their councils had £1.5bn collectively and advocated financial support from the gov.
+In May 2020, the CCG reported that those events had cost their councils £1.6bn collectively and advocated financial support from HM Treasury.